 Courses and Degree Requirements

 The MPA program prepares students for management jobs in government agencies and non-profit organizations.
-It is a rigorous, full-time, master's program that requires two years and fifteen courses (45 credits).
+It is a rigorous, full-time master's program that requires two years and fifteen courses (45 credits).
 Graduates have gone on to jobs with the New York City Council, the Harlem Children's Zone, and the White House.
 Others have started their own non-profits.

-Students move through the program with the same cohort of 20 to 25 students.
+Students move through the program with the same cohort of 20 to 25 classmates.
 Cohorts become supportive communities of learners.
 Students form friendships that last beyond the program and become important for career advancement.
 The small size of the program also promotes more individual and group attention from faculty and staff.

 We are located in the celebrated and culturally rich neighborhood of Harlem, New York, on one of the most diverse campuses in the nation.
 We offer an unwavering commitment to excellence, social relevance, and above all, student success.